-(a) Any person 18 years of age or older, or a fiduciary acting on that person's behalf, may disclaim an interest under testate or intestate succession or a survivorship arrangement authorized under Article IV by a signed and acknowledged declaration of disclaimer, either filed with the court, bank or insurance company or delivered to the person or entity holding the
+(a) Any person 18 years of age or older, or a fiduciary acting on that person's behalf, may disclaim an interest under testate or intestate succession or a survivorship arrangement authorized under Article 4 by a signed and acknowledged declaration of disclaimer, either filed with the court, bank or insurance company or received by the person or entity holding the property subject to a survivorship arrangement.
+A disclaimer of an interest under testate or

-- 1 property subject to a survivorship arrangement.
-A disclaimer of an interest under testate or - 2 intestate succession must be filed with a court before the entry of a final probate order. - 3 (b) In no event shall disclaimer be permitted after distribution or other acceptance of the 4 subject property. - (c) The disclaimer may be in full or in part, or subject to the reservation of a life estate interest in the land.
-No interest so disclaimed shall be considered to have vested in the disclaiment, nor shall the disclaimer be considered to be a transfer of the disclaimed interest. - (d) Unless the governing instrument (if any) expressly provides otherwise, the interest disclaimed shall be treated as though the disclaimant had predeceased the decedent.
+- 1 intestate succession must be filed with a court before the entry of a final probate order. - (b) In no event shall a disclaimer be permitted after distribution or other acceptance by - 3 the heir or beneficiary of the subject property. - 4 (c) The disclaimer may be in full or in part of the interest, or subject to the reservation of 5 a life estate interest in the property.
+No interest so disclaimed shall be considered to have vested 6 in the disclaimant, nor shall the disclaimer be considered to be a transfer of the disclaimed - (d) Unless the governing instrument (if any) expressly provides otherwise, the interest disclaimed shall be treated as though the disclaimant had predeceased the decedent.